Component parts and Assembly

 Hi there Bert,

 We can re-test P's MAF on our flow bench if he wants to send it back in, we can compare his MAF readings against a new unit that we use as a reference.
 I have not known it before but If we have set his MAF incorrectly then we can easily rectify this on the bench.
-We have also had reports of higher fuel consumption from a couple of customers in the past but when we have tested the MAF voltage it has been perfect and when tested on the gas analyser it has been fine - I am not sure if it is the odd customer that is used to driving with a low voltage MAFS that causes sluggish performance but fantastic fuel consumption as it makes then engine run very weak, but then after having the MAF rebuilt they have all there power back and tend to use more fuel due to the extra power under there right foot.
+We have also had reports of higher fuel consumption from a couple of customers in the past but when we have tested the MAF voltage it has been perfect and when tested on the gas analyser it has been fine - I am not sure if it is the odd customer that is used to driving with a low voltage MAFS that causes sluggish performance but fantastic fuel consumption as it makes then engine run very weak, but then after having the MAFS rebuilt they have all there power back and tend to use more fuel due to the extra power under there right foot.

 We have tried to lower the MAF voltage slightly on one customers MAF before on request in an attempt to improve the fuel consumption but it just makes the engine sluggish again.